aminmkhan/quickKerberos/README.md

 # quickKerberos

-These scripts help with setup of Kerberos for Cloudera clsuter, and are based on the [scripts] from [Marty Lurie] the Cloudera's [blog post].
+These scripts help with the setup of Kerberos for Cloudera cluster, and are based on the [scripts] by [Marty Lurie] from the Cloudera [blog post].

 [scripts]: https://github.com/git4impatient/quickKerberos
 [Marty Lurie]: http://blog.cloudera.com/?guest-author=Marty%20Lurie